WELCOME FROM THE CHAIRMAN

 The Selection Committee must be Members of the Sport Australia Hall of Fame save for one “current sports expert” who is chosen primarily for his or her sporting knowledge and expertise.
 Their task is to select annually, Inductee’s and Award winners for the SAHOF Boards ratification.

-Currently Rob de Castella AO MBE is Chairman with, Members John Bertrand AM, Raelene Boyle AM MBE, Alan Davidson AM MBE, Bruce McAvaney OAM, Mike McKay OAM, Louise Sauvage OAM, Alan Whelpton AO and Roy Masters AM (media sports expert) making up the committee.
+Currently Rob de Castella AO MBE is Chairman with, Members John Bertrand AO, Raelene Boyle AM MBE, Alan Davidson AM MBE, Bruce McAvaney OAM, Mike McKay OAM, Louise Sauvage OAM, Alan Whelpton AO and Roy Masters AM (media sports expert) making up the committee.

 National Sports Museum